alfredoqt/calendar-reminder-monthly/README.md

 ## How to run locally
 - Install Node.js and NPM.
 Follow this [link](https://nodejs.org/en/)
 - Clone the respository (e.g. con git cli ```git clone https://github.com/alfredoqt/calendar-reminder-monthly.git```)
+- Create a .env file following the .env.example file and using the provided keys.
 - Run ```npm i``` to install the modules required for this app
 - Start the React app with ```npm start```.
 The app will be hosted on localhost at port 3000 by default